-The most common immediate symptoms of food allergy include the following:
+Symptoms of a food allergy are usually immediate.
+The most common symptoms of food allergy include:

 - Hives (large bumps on the skin)

 The person may also feel something bad is going to happen.
 They may have pale skin (because of low blood pressure) or lose consciousness.
 They may also have chronic illnesses.
 Eczema (skin disorder) and asthma (respiratory disorder) are the most common.

 A food allergy can be deadly if it’s severe enough to cause a reaction called anaphylaxis.
 This reaction blocks your airway and makes it hard to breathe.

 Although people can be allergic to any kind of food, most food allergies are caused by tree nuts, peanuts, milk, eggs, soy, wheat, fish, and shellfish.
 These 8 foods account for 90 percent of food allergies.
 Most people who have food allergies are allergic to fewer than four foods.

 Additionally, studies have found that some food additives, such as yellow food dye and aspartame (artificial sweetener), cause problems in some people.
 Sugar and fats aren’t associated with food allergies.

 How are food allergies diagnosed?

 If you’ve had an abnormal reaction to a food, see your doctor.
 They will examine your symptoms and ask about your health history.
 Your doctor may put you on an elimination diet.
 This is when you don’t eat any suspicious foods for a while then gradually add them back one at a time.
 Your doctor also may perform skin and blood tests, though these are not as reliable as the elimination diet.